igorkosta/igorkosta.github.io/_posts/vue-router.md

 * `!isPublic && !authenticated` — the user is not authenticated but is trying to access the private route — he/she’ll be redirected to the `/login` page and will be redirected to the page he was trying to access upon successful authentication

-* `authenticated && onlyLoggedOut` -the user is authenticated but is trying to access the public page — he’ll be redirected back to the dashboard
+* `authenticated && onlyLoggedOut` - the user is authenticated but is trying to access the public page — he’ll be redirected back to the dashboard

-### src/router/routes/public.js
+### `src/router/routes/public.js`

 We were thinking about breaking down the routes and put every one of them into its own file, but, mmm-maybe later :).